gastonmichel/serverlessguru-code-challenge/README.md

 ### (Additional) List books

-Bonus Track: To list the books in the table execute the query:
+Bonus Track: To list the books in the table, execute the query:

     query ListBooks {
         listBooks(limit: 2) {